Adityaawaik/Resume-Maker/README.md

 Make your Resume Here : https://adityaawaik.github.io/Resume-Maker/

+#Features :
+1. Implemented add, edit, preview, and delete functionality for resume sections using React Hooks to manage component state and updates.
+2. Utilized core React patterns—such as state, props, and conditional rendering—to ensure a smooth, interactive, and user-friendly resume-building experience.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: